monrdeme/secure-static-site-aws/README.md

 - Centralize and manage configuration values across your Terraform modules.

 **Security Measures**:
-- Keeps secrets (e.g., email addresses) in a single location for easier management and review.
 - Avoids hardcoding sensitive or environment-specific values directly in resource blocks.
 - Simplifies reuse and promotes DRY (Don’t Repeat Yourself) principles.